 What is Capitalism?

 Capitalism is a financial order that is based on personal ownership.
-The owner here has full authority over his or her business or institutions etc.
+The owner here has full authority over his or her business, institutions, etc.

 Capitalism also creates inequality because only one has full rights.
-And also, in Capitalism, the voluntary exchange takes place in which sellers and buyers are free from any type of force during any transaction of money or profit.
+And also, in Capitalism, a voluntary exchange takes place in which sellers and buyers are free from any force during any transaction of money or profit.

 What is Corporatism?

-The exchange which takes place in Corporatism is known as an involuntary exchange which means that government rules and regulations are followed instead of individual authority.
+The exchange in Corporatism is an involuntary exchange, meaning that government rules and regulations are followed instead of individual authority.

 Corporatism-related businesses or institutions work under government rules, and half of the authority is given to the government.
-The profit or benefit made is for the people or public of that area.
+The profit or benefit is for that areaโs people or the public.

 Main Differences Between Capitalism and Corporatism